manishbawane/Landing_Page/README.md

-# Landing_Page
+# Projects of Internship..
-stack used to make this landing page - HTML , CSS , JS..
+1.Landing Page - Stack Used HTML, CSS..